Security Status

 Lost licence

 The Embassy has no involvement in driving licences.
-If you lose your Irish driver’s licence, you will need to contact the National Driver Licence Service in Ireland.
+Please contact the National Driver Licence Service in Ireland in case of a lost driver’s license.
 If your licence is subsequently handed into the Embassy, the Embassy will return it to the NDLS.

 Car hire

-If you’re hiring a vehicle, we strongly advise against giving your passport as a form of security.
-If you allow your passport to be photocopied, keep it in your sight at all times.
-Check that you have adequate insurance and read the small print of the vehicle hire contract (particularly any waiver that will come into effect if the vehicle is damaged).
-The Embassy cannot provide legal advice if your deposit is retained due to damage.
-We can send you a list of English-speaking lawyers and consumer rights organisations should you wish to pursue the matter privately.
+If hiring a vehicle, we advise against giving your passport as a form of security.
+If allowing your passport to be photocopied, keep it in your sight at all times.
+Ensure adequate insurance is in place and read the small print of the vehicle hire contract (particularly any waiver that will come into effect if the vehicle is damaged).
+The Embassy cannot provide legal advice in the event of disputes, but can provide a list of English-speaking lawyers and consumer rights organisations.

 Public transport